komidawi/komidawi/README.md

 __Handy Android app which helps to make an optimal decision when choosing pizza size and shape.__<br />

 Project focused on high code quality and proper coding and Android architecture practices.
 Much code written with TDD, high coverage levels.
 Unit tests, integration tests, e2e tests.
 CI/CD made with Bitrise.
 SonarQube and CodeCov for metrics.<br />
-I wanted it to be both my child and showcase of coding skills.<br />
+I wanted this project be the one without any deadlines.
+It was supposed to answer the question: "If I had unlimited amount of time, how would the code look like then?"<br />

 **Technologies**: `Kotlin`, `Room`, `JUnit`, `Mockito`, `Espresso`, `Gradle`, `Bitrise`, `SonarQube`, `CodeCov`